-St. Louis Park has 52 sworn police officers with college or advanced training in all aspects of law enforcement — human relations, first aid, crime prevention, etc. All officers have emergency medical training.
+St. Louis Park has 56 sworn police officers with college or advanced training in all aspects of law enforcement — human relations, first aid, crime prevention, etc. All officers have emergency medical training.
 If they are first on the scene, they will provide emergency medical treatment to stabilize a patient until a life-support unit arrives.

-This division carries out policies and procedures as directed by the city manager and City Council.
+This division carries out policies and procedures as directed by the city manager and city council.
 It also performs all administrative duties, including budgeting, contract administration, training, recruiting, internal investigations and computer applications.

 The department’s community outreach efforts include a number of special programs and strategies to strengthen community support and reduce the likelihood of crime.
 It has one sworn police officer assigned to community outreach and one community liaison.
-The community outreach officer coordinates citywide programs such as Neighborhood Watch, National Night Out and the Crime Free Multi-Housing Program.
+The community outreach officer coordinates citywide programs such as neighborhood watch, National Night Out and the Crime Free Multi-Housing program.
 The community liaison's role is to support and strengthen the city's 35 neighborhoods.

-When a resident calls 911, the call is connected to the Police Department’s public safety answering point (PSAP).
+When a resident calls 911, the call is connected to the police department’s public safety answering point (PSAP).
 The PSAP is a communications center that provides 911 and non-emergency dispatching services for police, fire and emergency medical services.
 Dispatchers are on duty every day of the year, 24 hours per day.

-The Records Division collects, processes, distributes and maintains all St. Louis Park Police Department records, in accordance with federal and state data practices laws and records retention requirements.
+The records division collects, processes, distributes and maintains all St. Louis Park Police Department records, in accordance with federal and state data practices laws and records retention requirements.
 It also provides support for the City Attorney's Office and the Minnesota State Patrol.